-- Economics 20A-B. Basic Micro and Macroeconomics.
+- Economics 20A-B Basic Micro and Macroeconomics.

-- Economics 105A-B-C. Quantitative Intermediate Micro and Macroeconomics.
+- Economics 105A-B-C Intermediate Quantitative Micro and Macroeconomics.

-- Statistics 120A-B-C. Probability and Statistics OR Mathematics 130A-B-C Probability.
+- Statistics 120A-B-C Probability and Statistics OR Mathematics 130A-B-C Probability.

-- Economics 123A-B. Econometrics I and II.
+- Economics 123A-B Econometrics I and II.

 Students who are double majoring in Quantitative Economics and Mathematics may make the following substitutions: